subhankar518/Youtube-Backend-Clone/Readme.md

 -------------------------------------

-# For install in dependencies and uninstalling command
+# For installing and uninstalling dependencies command

 # only for development environment
 - npm i -D "Dependency Name"